NulledGarp/Simple-Calculator-Python/Readme.md

 # Calculator

 This project is a simple calculator implemented in your chosen programming language.
 It provides basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Features

 - Addition, subtraction, multiplication, and division
-- User-friendly interface (CLI/GUI as applicable)
 - Error handling for invalid input and division by zero

 ## Getting Started